-Why choose our Post M&A and Private Equity Investment Disputes lawyers?
+Why choose our Post-M&A and Private Equity Investment Disputes lawyers?

 Notable deals and highlights

-- We represented a leading private equity house in its defence in post-M&A arbitration proceedings where it was being accused of intentionally not disclosing antitrust issues of major relevance to the target.
-The approximate value of the claim was €40m.
+- We represented a leading private equity house in its defence in post-M&A arbitration proceedings where it was accused of intentionally not disclosing antitrust issues of major relevance to the target.
+The approximate value of the claim was €40 million.